 SMRI is immersed in working to increase the understanding of selective mutism every day.
-SMRI research is conducted with the ultimate goal of helping professionals to better understand how to assess and treat SM, so that those affected will have more access to treatment, specifically S-CAT®.
+SMRI research is conducted with the ultimate goal of helping professionals to better understand how to assess and treat SM, so that those affected will have more access to S-CAT®.
 With the most efficient and successful treatment programs available, SMRI hopes to help decrease the prevalence of this disorder that causes so many to suffer in silence.

 The Selective Mutism Research Institute (SMRI) is a non-profit organization dedicated to increasing knowledge and awareness of selective mutism and related social communication disorders.
 In support of this mission, SMRI is committed to the following activities: